 So What Are The 5 Rs And What Do They Mean:

 Don’t take it just because it’s free.
 Refuse it because it is adding waste to your life and a burden for you to deal with.
-Not only that but if you take it you are sustaining demand for the creation of more of this waste.
+If you take it, you are sustaining demand for the creation of more of this waste.

 It is this demand that we are fighting against, and the freebies come in all shapes and sizes.
-Some are easier to refuse than others but I would urge you to think of it all as nothing more than unnecessary waste.
+Some are easier to refuse than others, but I urge you to think of it all as nothing more than unnecessary waste.

 Say no to free badges, pens, and plastic-filled booty bags at events.
 Refuse leaflets, brochures, and invites from salespeople and reclaim the word NO.

-Spam emails are sitting on a server somewhere and these servers take a huge amount of energy to keep them cool.
-Do you know that Microsoft has sunk some of their servers into the ocean in order to cool them cheaply!
+Spam emails are sitting on a server somewhere, and these servers take a huge amount of energy to keep them cool.
+Do you know that Microsoft has sunk some of their servers into the ocean to cool them cheaply!

 This then instantly decreases demand in all aspects of the supply chain.

-Think of it this way; Personally you reduce the amount of stuff you have to clean, care for, move, repair, repurpose, store and eventually dispose of.
-By reducing your stuff you save time, money and declutter your life.
-The smale scale effect.
+Think of it this way; Personally, you reduce the amount of stuff you have to clean, care for, move, repair, repurpose, store and eventually dispose of.
+By reducing your stuff, you save time, money and declutter your life—the small scale effect.

 Firstly, declutter your home by donating your once-loved items to thrift stores plus family and friends.
 Also, place advertisements on Craigslist, eBay, and others and/or make a little extra money from a garage sale.

 Secondly, reduce your shopping trips and always make a shopping list.
-This will help you to avoid impulse buys and the less you bring home, the less waste you will incur.
+This will help you avoid impulse buys, and the less you bring home, the less waste you will incur.